 BOARD GOVERNANCE

-The SCUC ISD Board of Trustees is committed to a participative, process-driven Governance style.
-Board level decision-making processes shall therefore include the following elements to whatever extent is practical and appropriate for the matter at hand:

-Clearly stated objectives

-Reconciliation with policy and established practice

-Board approved parameters

-Timelines

-Data gathering

-Stakeholder input

-Communication plan
+.

-In each instance, staff shall facilitate the process and make recommendations with oversight and decision-making authority retained by the Board.
-Examples of decisions that fall under this umbrella include, but are not limited to, curriculum, budget, school year calendar, attendance zone realignment and facilities needs assessments.
+The staff shall facilitate the process and make recommendations with oversight and decision-making authority retained by the Board.
+Examples of decisions that fall under this umbrella include, but are not limited to, curriculum, budget, school year calendar, attendance zone realignment, continual improvement, and facilities needs assessments.

-It is the expectation of the Board that participative, process-driven decision-making should flow through the organization at each level as appropriate.

-GOOD GOVERNANCE SELF CHECK

-On an annual basis and in conjunction with Team of 8 training, the Board of Trustees will conduct a Good Governance Self Check of the Board’s operation during the past year.
-Based upon data collected during the past year, the Board will review Board effectiveness.
-This data will include comparative practices of other Boards, as well as a review of the current operating procedures.
-A report of this evaluation will be presented within the next month to the public at a regularly scheduled meeting of the Board.

-Good Governance Self Check link

-Good Governance Model link

 BOARD DUTIES/RESPONSIBILITIES

 The purpose of placing Governance in the hands of the Board and management in the hands of the Superintendent is to ensure the community retains authority over the basic direction, priorities, and values embodied in the operation of the District while also making sure implementation is carried out by a trained professional with a wide range of experience.
 It also ensures that the Board has the advice of someone well- versed in the immense complexity of school district operations.